-On May 21, 2020, the Company issued \$200.0 million aggregate principal amount of 5.00% convertible senior notes due 2027 in a public offering.
-The 2027 Notes were registered pursuant to the Company's Shelf Registration Statement (as defined in Note 7 below).
+On May 21, 2020, the Company issued \$200.0 million aggregate principal amount of 5.00% convertible senior notes due 2027 in a public offering (the "2027 Notes").
+The 2027 Notes were registered pursuant to the Company's shelf registration statement on Form S-3 filed with the SEC on April 10, 2020.
 The interest rate on the 2027 Notes is fixed at 5.00% per annum.
 Interest is payable semi-annually in arrears on June 1 and December 1 of each year, commencing on December 1, 2020.
 The 2027 Notes will mature on June 1, 2027.
 The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering costs, were approximately \$193.6 million.
 The 2027 Notes may be settled in cash, shares of the Company's common stock, or a combination thereof, solely at the Company's election.
 The initial conversion rate of the 2027 Notes is 61.6095 shares per \$1,000 principal amount, which is equivalent to a conversion price of approximately \$16.23 per share, subject to adjustments.
-In addition, following certain corporate events that occur prior to the maturity date or if the Company issues a notice of redemption, the Company will increase the conversion rate for a holder who elects to convert its 2027 Notes in connection with such a corporate event during the related redemption period in certain circumstances.
+In addition, following certain corporate events that occur prior to the maturity date or if the Company issues a notice of redemption, the Company will increase the conversion rate for a holder who elects to convert its 2027 Notes in connection with such a corporate event during the related redemption period in certain circumstances